Indian Blessing: 2009: four-year-old season

 In her first start in 2009, the $2-million Dubai Golden Shaheen (UAE-I) on March 28 at Nad Al Sheba, Indian Blessing lost by barely half a length to Big City Man after stumbling at the start.
-Scheduled to race next in the Grade I Humana Distaff Handicap on Derby Day, the filly was scratched after behaving listlessly before the race.
+Scheduled to race next in the Grade I Humana Distaff Handicap on Derby Day, she was scratched after behaving listlessly before the race.
 Indian Blessing ran in the Desert Stormer Handicap, her first start at Hollywood Park, and finished fourth, the first time she had ever run out of the money.
-She then got sick and was treated with antibiotics, which necessitated her being scratched from the 2009 running of the Grade I Princess Rooney Handicap at Calder.
+She then got sick and was treated with antibiotics, which necessitated her being scratched from the 2009 Grade I Princess Rooney Handicap at Calder.

 On August 29, 2009, Indian Blessing finished second behind Music Note in the Grade I Ballerina Stakes on a sloppy track.
-On September 26, 2009, she rebounded to win her second consecutive Gallant Bloom Handicap, this time by a nose over Sara Louise after a lengthy stretch battle. |She put up a really good fight today," said jockey John Velazquez.
+On September 26, 2009, she rebounded to win her second consecutive Gallant Bloom Handicap, this time by a nose over Sara Louise after a lengthy stretch battle.
+“She put up a really good fight today," said jockey John Velazquez.
 "I tell you, the other filly was a brave one, too.
 She kept coming back to me.
 The more I asked my filly, the more the other one kept coming back.
 It was a good effort for both fillies."

 Baffert decided to bypass the 2009 Breeders' Cup as he felt the filly did not run her best on the synthetic surface then in place at Santa Anita.
-Instead Indian Blessing was retired with a record of 10 wins and five second place finishes from 16 starts.
+Instead Indian Blessing was retired with a record of 10 wins and five second-place finishes from 16 starts.